 About

-Photo by Natalie Gaynor
+Photo by Monica Hindmarsh

 Equally at home as a soloist, collaborator, presenter, and teacher, pianist James Palmer is a dynamic musician based in Houston, Texas.

 James is one half of Houston-based Duo Impetuoso with violist Molly Wise.
 Dedicated to mastering and re-defining the viola/piano duo canon, the pair have performed extensively in Houston at venues like the Steinway Selection Center.
 They have additionally been featured as guest performers at Texas Christian University and were invited to perform at the American Viola Society Conference in Los Angeles, CA in June 2024.
-The pair have been invited to the live rounds of the Parkhouse Award in London, England (April 2025).

 A passionate performer of new music, James is frequently sought after for premieres and collaborations.
 He has premiered pieces by Karim al-Zand, Pierre Jalbert, Nicky Sohn, Sam Wu, Bahar Royaee, and many others.
 From 2021-22, James developed the lecture-recital What is a Piano Prelude?, in which he presented a set of solo piano preludes he commissioned from six award-winning Houston-based composers: Badie Khaleghian, Nicky Sohn, Sam Wu, Olivia Bennett, Alex Berko, and Pierre Jalbert.
 Listen to these pieces here.